CodeWithSwastik/javascript-py/README.md

 # Javascript.py

-This module lets you use javascript like objects in python.
+This package lets you use javascript like objects in python.

 ## Installation